Locomotives of the Highland Railway: Peter Drummond 1896–1912

 Under Peter Drummond, new 0-4-4T, 0-6-0T, 0-6-4T, 0-6-0, 4-4-0 and 4-6-0 designs emerged.
 All 72 locomotives passed to the LMS.

 Frederick George Smith 1912–15

 Fredrick George Smith's brief tenure was cut short by a dispute over his sole design, the 'River' Class 4-6-0.
 Six locomotives were built, but they were (wrongly) considered to be too heavy for the Highland Railway, and were sold to the Caledonian Railway without being used.

 Christopher Cumming 1915–22

 Christopher Cumming designed one class of 4-4-0 and two types of 4-6-0, totalling 18 locomotives, which all passed to the LMS.

 London, Midland and Scottish Railway

 The Highland Railway was absorbed by the London, Midland and Scottish Railway (LMS) in 1923 and its locomotives were taken into LMS stock.
 Despite their small numbers, quite a few Highland Railway classes survived well into the LMS era, and even into the 1950s.

 Preservation

-Jones Goods 103, withdrawn by the LMS, is the only Highland Railway locomotive to have been preserved.
-A Drummond Small Ben 4-4-0, Ben Alder, was retained for many years, with a view to preservation, before being scrapped in 1966.
+There are also plans to build a replica of Ben Class 54398 Ben Alder.